SenyoAhadzie/RUCBC-Unit-1-HW---Horiseon/README.md

 The website maintains the same function and form as the previous assets while improving their readability, accessibility, and conciseness.

+(Although Lighthouse recommends improving background-foreground contrast, this was not done to retain the site's features and appearance as faithful to the original as possible.)

 The following image shows the web application's appearance and functionality:

 ![code refactor demo mine](./Assets/RUBC_Screenshot_HW1.JPG)